Mobile Mania: New Use for Hand-held Technology

-Start with a decades-long adoption of operations automation, add un-matched dedication to quality control, and sprinkle with a one-of-a-kind mobile maintenance tracking system, and you have a recipe for success.
-This is the formula at work behind one of the nation’s largest co-ops, Richmond, VA-based Southern States Cooperative.
+Start with a decades-long adoption of operations automation, add unmatched dedication to quality control and sprinkle generously with state-of-the-art mobile devices for maintenance tracking.
+This yields one award-winning feed division, belonging to one of the nation's largest farmer-owned co-ops: Richmond, VA-based Southern States Cooperative.

-Southern States’ Park City, KY, feed mill was built in 1977 with cutting-edge (for the time) automation in its receiving, batching and milling.
-The facility updated these processes over the years to keep up with increased demand and recently added rugged PDAs to the company’s computerized maintenance management system (CMMS) to streamline its record-keeping capabilities.
+Southern States Cooperative’s Park City, KY, feed mill was built in 1977 with cutting edge (for the time) automation technology in its receiving, batching and milling processes.
+Over the years, major updates including new software, PLCs and operator control interfaces have helped Park City keep up with increased demand and preserve its own standard of operations efficiency.

-Their maintenance system recently received accolades from the American Feed Industry Association (AFIA), who along with Feed & Grain magazine and AgGateway, honored Southern States with the 2012 IT Innovation Award.
-In its second year, this prestigious competition honors feed and food companies that exlempify creative application of new technology-driven solutions.
+Their new maintenance system received accolades from the American Feed Industry Association, who along with Feed & Grain magazine and AgGateway, honored Southern States with the 2012 IT Innovation Award, and this isn’t the first time Southern States has taken home the gold for its efforts (See Park City, KY At-a-glance).

 Ahead of the curve